Joshua's Law: Licensing procedure

 Step 3, the Full license (Class C license).
 The Class C license is granted to drivers ages 18 years and older who have a class D license and have no major traffic convictions during the previous 12 months.
+Drivers under the age of 18 may obtain their class C license prior to reaching the age of 18 and holding their class D license for a year and a day if they enlist in any of the United States Armed Forces.
 Major traffic violations are as follows: